atRealAAZ/atrealaaz.github.io/_posts/2022-06-19-the-8-billion-challenge.md

 So you decide to aim for a point at which you have talked to the entire population alive.

 For that, we need to know how many people are alive at any point, to know how many people have been alive during a certain period.
 To do that, we fit a simple model to predict the world population at time *t*.
 This model is dependent on the current population, how many people are born each year (the *fertility rate*), and how many people die (the *mortality rate*).
-We construct it as per below, where each year the population increases by the amount of people that are born and decreases by the amount of deaths.
+We construct it as per below, where each year the population increases by the amount of people that are born and decreases by the amount of people that pass.
 ```ruby
 class World: